shuantsu-zz/shuantsu/README.md

 You found my GitHub page.
 That was a triumph!
 Congratulations.

 ## But wait a minute!
-How would I describe me in a short sentence?
+How would I describe myself in a short sentence?

 **TL;DR:** I'm a human and I use programming skills to develop sofware for other humans.